SuperDiodo/ur_ros_rtde/ur_ros_rtde/README.md

 - `fake_joint_states_topic`: name of the topic at which fake robot configurations should be published.
 Instead of publish robot configurations directly to `joint_states` topic, fake robot configurations can be published to `fake_joint_states_topic` and real robot configurations can still be published to `real_joint_states_topic`.
 Using `publish_fake_joint_state_service` it is possible to change if the data to publish in `joint_states` should be taken from `fake_joint_states_topic` or `real_joint_states_topic`.
 - `real_joint_states_topic`: name of the topic at which real robot configurations must be published.
 - `wrench_topic`: name of the topic at which wrench, in the flange reference system, must be published.
-- `publish_force_sensor_markers`: if enabled arrow markers related to the force read by FT sensor will be published in `visualization_marker` topic.

 **Robot configuration params**:
 - `robot_joint_names`: names of the robot joints.